squint-cljs/squint/README.md

 6
 ```

-Run `npx clavascript --help` to see all command line options.
+Run `npx clava --help` to see all command line options.

 ## Differences with ClojureScript

+- Clava does not protect you in any way from the pitfalls of JS with regards to truthiness, mutability and equality
-- There is no CLJS standard library
+- There is no CLJS standard library.
+The `"clavascript/core.js"` module has similar JS equivalents
 - Keywords are translated into strings
-- Maps and vectors are translated into objects and arrays
+- Maps and vectors are compiled as mutable objects and arrays
-- `assoc!` and `dissoc!` perform in place mutation on objects
+- `assoc!`, `dissoc!`, `conj!` perform in place mutation on objects
+- `assoc`, `dissoc`, `conj` return a new shallow copy of objects
 - `println` is a synonym for `console.log`

-- Truth semantics of JS
+## Open questions

+- TC39 records and tuples are immutable but not widely supported.
+It's not yet sure how they will fit within clava.

 License
 =======